Myoro/MyoroBetTracker/BACKLOG.md

-1. Apply filter when you click on a table title column
-2. Edit and delete functionalties for bets (in BetTable)
+1. Edit and delete functionalties for bets (in BetTable)
-3. Make README.md
+2. Make README.md
 - Talk about how betting apps get people
-4. Available income & make a settings dropdown in HomeScreen
+3. Available income & make a settings dropdown in HomeScreen